-Includes 2 subsections that support an outcome where Health and disability services are provided in a safe environment appropriate to the age and needs of the people receiving services that facilitates independence and meets the needs of people with disabilities.
+Includes 2 subsections that support an outcome where Health and disability services are Subsections provided in a safe environment appropriate to the age and needs of the people receiving applicable to this services that facilitates independence and meets the needs of people with disabilities. service fully attained.

 The building holds a current building warrant of fitness certificate.
 There is an annual maintenance plan that includes electrical compliance testing, call bell checks, calibration of medical equipment, hot water temperatures and appropriate pest control management.
 Residents can freely mobilise within the communal areas with safe access to the outdoors, seating, and shade.
-Bedrooms are all single with some to have own ensuites or shared facilities.
-There are communal shower rooms with privacy locks.
-Rooms are personalised.
+Bedrooms are all single with some having their own ensuites or shared facilities.
+There are communal shower rooms and toilets with privacy locks.
+Resident rooms are personalised.

 Documented systems are in place for essential, emergency and security services.
 Staff have planned and implemented strategies for emergency management including Covid-19.
 There is always a staff member on duty with a current first aid certificate.
-The dementia unit is secure.
+The dementia unit is secure at all times.
+Appropriate security measures are implemented.